-For comparing YOLO-v5 model with the state-of-theart face mask detectors, we use MTCNN [33], Baidu [36], AIZooTech [24], RetinaFace [19], and AntiCov [37].
+For comparing YOLO-v5 model with the state-of-the-art face mask detectors, we use MTCNN [33], Baidu [36], AIZooTech [24], RetinaFace [19], YoloV4-P6-Facemask [37], ICE-YoloX [38], and AntiCov [39].
 For all of the detectors, we use the default hyperparameters proposed in their paper or code.
 MTCNN [33] is one of the most popular and successful face detector which consists of three cascaded neural networks.
 Baidu [36] detector is based on PyramidBox [36] single-shot face detector.
 PyramidBox [36] implements several strategies to use context information to improve the face detection results.
 AIZooTech [24] is one of the first proposed face mask detection networks.
 It is a single-shot detector customized for the face mask detection problem.
 RetinaFace [19] is a single-shot multi-level face localization method that performs pixel-wise face localization.
-We use RetinaFace model with ResNet-50 [38] backbone network.
-The AntiCov [37] is a customized one-stage face detector based on RetinaFace [19].
+We use the RetinaFace model with ResNet-50 [40] backbone network.
+The AntiCov [39] is a customized one-stage face detector based on RetinaFace [19].
 The AntiCov is much faster and lighter than RetinaFace in order to deploy the model on end devices with limited computation power.
+YoloV4-P6-Facemask model [37] is based on a Scaled-YOLOv4 model, which tries to optimize the scaling of backbone for the given task.
+ICE-YoloX [38] is a network that combines YoloX[41] with a proposed channel-enhanced feature pyramid network (CE-FPN) and specifically designed to address limitations in YoloX networks.
+The main aim of ICE-YoloX is to reduce the computational overhead while keeping the performance of the YoloX backbone the same.

-5. Experiments
+5 Experiments

 In this section, we first present the metrics used to assess the performance of the face mask detection methods.
 Then, we conduct experiments to evaluate the performance of different face mask detection methods on widely used face mask detection datasets and our BAFMD dataset.
 Additionally, we test different face mask detection methods on different datasets while changing the training dataset to assess the representativeness, i.e. generalization capability, of the training datasets.
 Finally, we consider the risks of using social media images where the contents can be removed in time.
 To observe the effect of this phenomenon, we test the performance of our model with respective to the changing number of training images.
-In all experiments, we use standard object detection performance metric, mean average precision (mAP), which has
+In all experiments, we use standard object detection performance metrics, mean average precision (mAP) and mean average recall (mAR), which has been proposed in [42] and adopted with different object detection benchmarks [43].
+Calculation of the mAP requires the computation of the Intersection over Union (IoU) for each class.
+We calculate IoU by using area of our prediction (P) and area of ground truth (G) bounding box for an object.
+Following the many object detection research and competitions, we consider a prediction as True Positive (TP) if its IoU score is greater than 0.5.
+Moreover, in order to investigate the localization of the detectors in a more challenging situation, we report the average mAP result of detectors where the IoU threshold is between 0.5 and 0.95 with 0.05 increments.
+For mAR we average recall over a range of IoU thresholds from 0.5 to 1.0.